stabilaprotocol/java-stabila/protocol/src/main/protos/English version of STABILA Protocol document.md

      `start_time`: the starting date of this contract – e.g._20170312_.
      `end_time`: the expiring date of this contract – e.g. _20170512_.
      `vote_score`: the vote score of this contract received – e.g. _12343_.
-     `description`: the description of this contract – e.g.”_trondada_”.
+     `description`: the description of this contract – e.g.”_stabiladada_”.
      `url`: the url of this contract – e.g. “_https://www.noonetrust.com_”.

          message AssetIssueContract {